The page you are reading now is limited to the unit in the sink of a flat. To learn about the estate-wide Garchey refuse

 Smells and worse

 Many Garchey units have been removed.
 If your Garchey has been removed, it should have been capped off properly.
 This does not mean sealed off – that would lead to blow-backs further down the building.
 The capping-off leaves a one inch diameter pipe opening to the Garchey system beyond your sink’s U-bend.

 It’s worth bearing in mind that some gases build up in the building’s Garchey system.
 (If you think of the result of eating a tin of baked beans and then apply that to a 6 to 43 storey building, you’ll get the idea.)
 So, if pressure builds up in the system, gases can bubble back through the water in the U-bend and leave an unpleasant smell.
-There’s nothing wrong with your system – you just need to run the tap at least once a day to put fresh water in the U-bend occasionally.
+There’s nothing wrong with your system – you just need to run the tap at least once a day to keep fresh water in the U-bend.

 If you put something valuable into the Garchey by mistake, it’s lost for good once the unit has been flushed.
 But if you notify the Estate Office before the sink is flushed, they may be able to retrieve it.